-It's that time of year!
-The Utah Valley Parade of Homes is planning another phenomenal parade including nearly 40 homes this year.
+The nationally awarded Utah Valley Parade of Homes is wrapping up another phenomenal parade which included 40 homes on the route this year.
 Have you ever wondered where the money you paid for your ticket to the Parade of Homes is going?

-While you’re touring alongside 26,000 other attendees admiring these magnificent homes spread across our valley this spring, we thought you might want to proceeds from the ticket sales are going right back into our community.
+While you’re touring among the nearly 30,000 other attendees admiring these magnificent homes spread across our valley, we thought you might want to know the proceeds from the ticket sales are going right back into our community.

 First of all, the builder does not receive one penny from the ticket sales.
 In fact, they had to pay a fee just to be included in the parade.
 Many builders spend money out of their own pocket to promote their home throughout the parade as well as paying their own staff to take tickets and to maintain the home.